ashutoshmjain/gita/src/how.md

 The first section is a historical narrative.
 It discovers a period some five thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium of information storage.

 Text was a profound discovery.
-With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future.
+With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future - encapsulated in a large carrier narrative.
 The carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.

 `Gita` defined `Karm yoga` (work protocol) as a path to gradually accumulate value (`Daivvy Sampad`), and finally be one with the most valuable - one immutable and inexpressible knowledge.
-Despite scholarly attempts to decipher, it stays a mystery as to how someone could narrate a message so pristine - unless it was a divine intervention -> hence the name gods' song !
+Despite scholarly attempts to decipher, it stays a mystery as to how someone could articulate a message so pristine - unless it was a divine intervention -> hence the name gods' song !

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
 The written word laid the foundations for even bigger shift - discovery of gold as a store of value - value must follow the properties of information.
 In truth, value is nothing but immutable information - something that never changes.
 Barter was synchronous spot deal - like the ephemeral spoken word.
 Gold allowed us to preserve value the way written word preserved the information.
 The idea may be extended to digital realm ->  Bitcoin is digital value.
 It evolved as the information morphed into digital format(s).

-`Mathura` is thus the place where the idea of storage or information ( and value) took roots - that led to modern way of life.
+`Mathura` is thus the place where the idea of storage of information (and value) took roots - humans moved from barter to gold as they embraced written word as a store of information - as opposed to rigorous recital.

 ## Gita

 The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

 `Gita` is the source code of `Karm Yoga` - the work protocol.
 While `Karm Yoga` is proven means to exit sufferings of this world, it is also ideal approach to value exchange.
-It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna`.
+It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna`.
 He wanted to shun his responsibility as a warrior. `Krishna` advised him to not give up his duties.
 Finding peace (and prosperity) in "work without desires" is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.